Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - Are quorum calculations using the active validator view, not recent proposers as the denominator?
 - Are sidecar entries typed as sidecars, not pseudo-transactions?
-- Are proposal-visible sidecar fields covered by proposal signing and duplicate suppression?
+- Are proposal-visible or validation-visible sidecar fields covered by the relevant signature and duplicate/replay identity?
 - Are export signatures verified before they count?
 - Are CE and Export still independently gated and independently stoppable?